 [In the film,] I wanted to look at the world of Maria [(Pei-Pei Cheng)] and at this powerlessness, but I also wanted to make an uplifting film about it.
 We need to know that we have more power than we think.
 How do you harvest that?
 Often, it’s just fighting your own demons, your self-doubt, and societal expectations.
 These are all themes that are very dear to my heart because there are so many expectations placed on somebody that looks like me, and which I rejected.
 I haven’t rejected all of them, but I’m negotiating them every day.‘I wanted Maria to receive the Batman treatment.
 I see her as a superhero’.
 Click To Tweet

-7R: The film is a deep dive into Maria’s perspective.
+7R: Meditation Park is a deep dive into Maria’s perspective.
 How did you think about getting us into her world, especially because, at first, she’s so cut off from everything around her?

 I followed her twists and turns to the point where [Maria] decides to ask [her husband’s] lover to take him back.
 That came as a complete surprise to me as the author.
 I remember going, “what is she going to do now?”
 Somewhere in the back of my mind, I went, “I bet she just wished everything was back to how it was when he had his lover, and she didn’t have to take care of him — pretend she didn’t know.”